botiqueme/alfredcohost-user-docs/docs/procedures/writing_tips.md

 Be direct.
 Don’t use words like “available”, “present”, or “see photo” — they don’t actually tell the guest where to look or what to do.
 Instead, give clear and specific details.

-> **Example** ❌ “A hairdryer is available in the bathroom”
+> **Example** ❌ "A hairdryer is available in the bathroom"
-> ✅ “You’ll find the hairdryer in the cabinet under the sink”
+> ✅ "You'll find the hairdryer in the cabinet under the sink"

+---

+### You might also like

+- [Writing custom items](writing_custom_items.md) — Learn how to add property-specific information beyond standard items
+- [Writing internal policies](writing_policies.md) — Control when Alfred escalates conversations or takes specific actions